Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 This kind of parser chaining can be useful to express grammar rules with a fixed structure.
 Sometimes, however, we also need to express repetition, which is when a certain symbol may appear more than once.
 To do that, we can use one of the sequence combinators that FParsec offers:

-- `many` — chains the same parser until it fails.
+- `many` — chains the same parser until it fails
-- `sepBy` — chains the same parser separated by another parser.
+- `sepBy` — chains the same parser separated by another parser
-- `manyTill` — chains the same parser until another parser succeeds.
+- `manyTill` — chains the same parser until another parser succeeds
-- `manyChars`, `manyCharsTill` — same as `many` and `manyTill` but optimized for strings.
+- `manyChars`, `manyCharsTill` — same as `many` and `manyTill` but optimized for strings

 For example, we can use `manyChars` to enhance the original `commaSeparatedDigits` parser so that it can handle multiple consecutive digits around the comma: